cherrypy/cherrypy/sphinx/source/intro/tutorial/tutorial.rst

  * ``cherrypy.engine`` contains the API to control the CherryPy engine.
  * ``cherrypy.server`` contains the API to control the HTTP server.
- * [wiki:RequestObject cherrypy.request] contains the all the information that comes with the HTTP request, after it is parsed and analyzed by CherryPy.
+ * `cherrypy.request <TODO-fix wiki target RequestObject>`_ contains the all the information that comes with the HTTP request, after it is parsed and analyzed by CherryPy.
  * ``cherrypy.request.headers`` contains a mapping with the header options that were sent as part of the request.
  * ``cherrypy.session`` is a special mapping that is automatically generated and encoded by CherryPy; it can be used to store session-data in a persistent cookie.
 For it to work you have to enable the session functionality by setting 'tools.session.on' to True in your config.
- * [wiki:ResponseObject cherrypy.response] contains the data that is used to build the HTTP response.
+ * `cherrypy.response <TODO-fix wiki target ResponseObject>`_ contains the data that is used to build the HTTP response.
  * ``cherrypy.response.headers`` contains a mapping with the header options that will be returned by the server, before the contents get sent.
  * ``cherrypy.response.body`` contains the actual contents of the webpage that will be sent as a response.